alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

 ## Cameras

-Afer such a long time, Google has finally changed their camera sensors.
-Up until this lineup, Google has used Google Pixel 2's camera sensor on all of their phones - which isn't bad, especially because it also has AI by its side - , but it's certainly a welcome change.
+After such a long time, Google has finally changed their camera sensors.
+Up until this line-up, Google has used Google Pixel 2’s camera sensor on all of their phones - which isn’t bad, especially because it also has AI by its side, but it’s certainly a welcome change.

-Google has shown a few different features they promise to integrate with this new lineup, most notably a new face unblurring feature.
-They've shown a video with a moving person, whose face was blurry, then they used the integrated AI from the Tensor SoC, which takes multiple photos and analyses them, which will give clarity to the face and remove most of the motion.
-Keep in mind this was a Google-provided video showing the phone's very best capabilities, therefore the phone may not take such good videos when the consumers get their hands on the phones.
+Google has shown a few different features they promise to integrate with this new line-up, most notably a new face unblurring feature.

+They’ve shown a video with a moving toddler, whose face was pretty blurry.
+Using their new AI from the TPM module, the phone managed to sharpen the face by taking multiple photos.
+Keep in mind, this was a Google-provided video showing the phone’s very best capabilities, therefore the phone may not take such good videos when the consumers get their hands on the phones.

 ## The new Tensor chip